-- (2) The issuer does not need to give the notice if the financial product is a managed investment product that is an ED security. - Note 1: The continuous disclosure provisions in Chapter 6CA (sections 674-677) apply to managed investment products that are ED securities. - Note 2: A defendant bears an evidential burden in relation to the matters in this subsection. - (3) The issuer must notify the holder in one of the following ways: - (a) in writing; or - (b) electronically; or - (c) in a way specified in the regulations. - (4) The notice must give the holder the information that is reasonably necessary for the holder to understand the nature and effect of the change or event.
+- (2) The issuer does not need to give the notice if the financial product is a managed investment product or foreign passport fund product that is an ED security. - Note 1: The continuous disclosure provisions in Chapter 6CA (sections 674-677) apply to managed investment products and foreign passport fund products that are ED securities. - Note 2: A defendant bears an evidential burden in relation to the matters in this subsection. - (3) The issuer must notify the holder in one of the following ways: - (a) in writing; or - (b) electronically; or - (c) in a way specified in the regulations. - (4) The notice must give the holder the information that is reasonably necessary for the holder to understand the nature and effect of the change or event.